getsolus/help-center-docs/docs/user/troubleshooting/boot-rescue.md

 ...
 ```

-  For decrypted volumes, the output should look similar to this, with `SolusSystem-Swap` and `SolusSystem-Root` being under "decrypted".:
+  For decrypted volumes, the output should look similar to this, with `SolusSystem-Swap` and `SolusSystem-Root` being under "decrypted":

 ```bash
 NAME                   MAJ:MIN RM   SIZE RO TYPE  MOUNTPOINT